A restoration project at the heart of the Guatemalan Maya Biosphere.

 Placemaking through Bioconstruction

-We build with our local community in ways that are accessible, sustainable, and equipped to face ecological and economic challenges.
+We build with our local community in ways that are accessible, sustainable, and equipped to face ecological and economic challenges through materials that are sourced regeneratively and directly from our land.

-We host community events in our local village.
-Our project aims to be a safe and supportive space for the groups we support.
-Our female-led group, Fronteras Entretejidas, empowers local women through crafts, planting and construction.
+We believe that collaboration and education are pillars to resilient communities.
+We provide a a safe and supportive space for locals and vulnerable individuals.
+Our female-led group, Fronteras Entretejidas, empowers local women through crafts, planting, constrtuction and companionship.

 Our Ecological Education Center

-After completing a 2 year pilot food forest and education project in El Remate, Péten, we were granted several acres of land in the community of Paxcaman mid 2022, to establish our Organisation and create the region’s first ecological school.
+After completing a 2 year pilot food forest and education project in El Remate, Petén, we were granted several acres of land in the community of Paxcaman mid 2022, to establish our organisation and create the region’s first ecological educational centre.

 Collective Building for community gathering

-Our school is being built in collaboration with our local women’s group, local artisans and builders, and dozens of international volunteers - driven by local skills and desires for learning.
+Our centre is being built in collaboration with our local women’s group, local artisans and builders, and dozens of international volunteers - driven by local skills and desires for learning.

 Safety and Exchange for the vulnerable